Using Wing with Zope

 Try Pause -- From Wing, you can pause the Zope process by pressing the pause icon in the toolbar or using Pause from the Debug menu.
 This is a good way to interrupt a lengthy computation to see what's going on.
 When done between page loads, it pauses Zope in its network service code.

-Other Features -- Notice that Wing IDE's editor contains a source index and presents you with an auto-completer when you're editing source code.
+Other Features -- Notice that Wing's editor contains a source index and presents you with an auto-completer when you're editing source code.
 Control-click on a source symbol to jump to its point of definition (or use Goto Selected Symbol in the Source menu).
 Wing Pro also includes a Source Assistant and Source Browser.
 The Source Assistant will display context appropriate call tips and documentation.
 Bring up the Source Browser from the Tools menu to look at the module and class structure of your code.

 Setting Up Auto-Refresh